bozonx/social-media-posting-microservice/n8n-nodes-bozonx-social-media-posting-microservice/README.md

 - Ensure Gateway URL does NOT include `/api/v1`
 - Check port 8080 is accessible

+### Authentication Error
+- Verify channel exists in `config.yaml` (when using channel mode)
+- Verify bot token and chat ID are correct (when using inline auth)
+- Check bot has permissions to post in the channel

-### Translation Error (422)
+### Publishing Error
-- Provider API key not configured in microservice
-- Unsupported language code
+- Review error message and code
-- Provider quota exceeded

-### Timeout Error (503)
-- Provider is slow or unavailable
-- Increase `REQUEST_TIMEOUT_SEC` in microservice environment variables
+- Check platform-specific limits (e.g., Telegram message length)
+- Verify media URLs are accessible
+- Ensure media formats are supported by the platform

 ## Development